 So, from the LOI -- i.e., from A = A -- Hegel thought he could obtain "A cannot at the same time be A and not-A", which, while it is supposed to be the LOI 'stated negatively', is also supposed to be the LOC.

 This is a key point in the argument, since he believed that a commitment to the LOI was tantamount to denying that change occurred in reality -- an unsupported assumption that has been appropriated equally uncritically by Marxist dialecticians ever since.

-But, Hegel reasoned, if change is universal (an idea he pinched from another mystic, Heraclitus, who in turn derived this 'universal truth' from his conclusions about the possibilities involved in stepping into a river!), then nothing could be identical with itself, and so everything must contain, or imply, a contradiction: A is at the same time not-A!
+Hegel further reasoned: if change is universal (an idea he pinched from another mystic, Heraclitus, who in turn derived this 'universal truth' from his (mistaken) conclusions about the possibilities involved in stepping into a river!), then nothing could be identical with itself, and so everything must contain, or imply, a contradiction: A is at the same time not-A!

 Contradiction is the very moving principle of the world: and it is ridiculous to say that contradiction is unthinkable.
 The only thing correct in that statement is that contradiction is not the end of the matter, but cancels itself.
 But contradiction, when cancelled, does not leave abstract identity; for that is itself only one side of the contrariety.
 The proximate result of opposition (when realised as contradiction) is the Ground, which contains identity as well as difference superseded and deposited to elements in the completer notion.
 [Hegel (1975), p.174; Essence as Ground of Existence, §119.]